sl-sh-dev/sl-sh/doc/README.md

 ```

+ TODO PC need md files in a specific folder named after a section to be inlined within the section documetnation

 ## Important information

+0. Must be compiled in lisp-test mode for appropriate documenation functions to be present (`cargo build --features list-test`).
 1. To create new documentation files add them in markdown format to the `doc/src/` directory and
 then reference them in `doc/src/SUMMARY.md` when slosh builds the documentation it will create
 an html file in the format specified in the SUMMARY.md table of contents at the provided relative URL.